ripplejb/reflection-notes/README.md

 **Your thoughts.
 Your device.
 Your privacy.**

 A modern React application for creating and managing personal reflection notes that keeps your private thoughts exactly where they belong - on your own device.
-Built with enterprise-level architecture and intelligent features, this app gives you the power to reflect, grow, and document your journey without compromising your privacy.
+Built with enterprise-level SOLID architecture and intelligent features, this app gives you the power to reflect, grow, and document your journey without compromising your privacy.

 ## 🔒 **Privacy-First Philosophy**